 - What do you find most mystifying about memory?
 (47:25)

-*These additional questions were asked of Dr. Dickerson on April 12.
+*These additional questions were asked of Dr. Dickerson during the live webcast.
 Audio difficulties to some of his earlier responses were also corrected.